Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 Conclusion

 MX records are the foundation of email delivery for your domain.
 Proper configuration with backup servers, appropriate priorities, and complementary authentication records ensures reliable and secure email communication.
-DNScale makes managing MX records straightforward, whether you're self-hosting mail or using a third-party provider.
+Whether you're self-hosting mail with failover servers or using a third-party provider like Google Workspace or Microsoft 365, understanding MX priorities, null MX, and the relationship between MX records and PTR/SPF/DKIM is essential.
+DNScale makes managing MX records straightforward through its dashboard and API.